z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 character cells.

 Next we provide the graphical data for the sprite.
-There are two ways of using this function, and putting the graphic data in this argument is the simpler way.
+There are two ways of using this function, and putting the graphic data in this 4th argument is the simpler way.
 Many SP1 examples use the other way, which we'll see shortly.
 In the meantime, if you look at other code, don't be surprised to see a zero value here.

-Finally the add the plane of the display to draw the sprite into.
+Finally we add the plane of the display to draw the sprite into.
 SP1 uses 64 "planes" in its display, which are filled in from the back to the front and allow sprites to be logically on top of each other.
 Plane 63 is the background; plane 0 is closest to the viewer.